7 Ways to Increase Traffic by Updating Old Blog Posts

 Updating older blog posts and giving them fresh new content can be a key to unlocking more of your site’s potential.
 The competition for organic search results on Google continues to increase and keeping content fresh is super important to winning.
 Couple the creation of new content with the optimization of older articles and you can find real success with Google.

 They say you should spend 20 percent of your time writing blog posts and 80 percent promoting your content.
-But, one thing bloggers should also be doing is updating old content.
+One thing that can cross over those boundaries a bit is updating old content.
 If you’ve been blogging for awhile, you don’t want to forget about all those old posts you published years ago.
-Take a little time every few months to go through and update old posts to update valuable information and improve SEO.
+Take a little time every few months to go through and update old posts to provide fresh new content and improve SEO.